 I completed my neurology residency at the University of Washington.
 As a resident, one of the things I had liked most was spending face-to-face time with patients.
 Time and time again, I find that our patients are “telling us the diagnosis” — this face-to-face time is crucial to allow them to tell their stories.
 In addition to establishing long-term relationships with my patients, I enjoy the detective work and critical thinking required to make a neurologic diagnosis.
 I’m particularly interested in disorders of the spinal cord, peripheral nervous system and muscles.
 I completed a one-year neuromuscular fellowship at OHSU to learn more about these diseases and to hone my skills in performing nerve-conduction studies with electromyography (EMGs).

 As much as I love my work as a neurologist, the best part of my day is coming home to my wife and son.
 Without a doubt, the two most critical sources of support and strength in my life are my faith and my wonderful wife.
-As a family, we love to go on hikes in the Pacific Northwest, although my 2 year old’s idea of hiking currently involves my carrying him for the entire trek.
+As a family, we love to go on hikes in the Pacific Northwest.
 Going out for sushi and a movie is a favorite night out for my wife and me.
 I love playing soccer and am always looking to join a good pick-up game.

 Locations: Beaverton, Downtown, Northeast